yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 1. Go to the template repository page (https://github.com/sigma-users/personal-website-template)
 2. Click the "Fork" button in the top right
-3. The repository name must be changed to your user name (`yourusername.github.io`)
+3. The repository name must be changed from `personal-website-template` to your user name (`yourusername.github.io`)
 4. Click the "Create Fork" button to complete the process

 > **Tip**: You must name the repository `yourgithubusername.github.io` .